MPs call for Heathrow airport expansion

 However, a top business lobby group said in March that Britain risked missing out on billions of pounds in trade if it failed to boost direct flights to the world's fastest-growing economies, such as Brazil, China and Russia.

-Even MPs in Cameron's party, such as Johnson, disagree over the best way to address the issue, but the committee's findings will add to pressure on the government to reconsider expansion of Heathrow, owned by Spanish infrastructure firm Ferrovial.
+Even MPs in Cameron's party disagree over the best way to address the issue, but the committee's findings will add to pressure on the government to look again at Heathrow, owned by Spanish infrastructure firm Ferrovial.

 "We urge the government to respond positively to this report and to actively consider what practical temporary measures could be implemented to secure additional capacity at Heathrow in the short-term," the London Chamber of Commerce and Industry said.